bbc/psammead/README.md

 ### Deploying

-The Psammead storybook is hosted on github pages at http://bbc-news.github.io/psammead.
-It is currently deployed via a local script that builds storybook to the `gh-pages` git branch which is used by github pages.
+The Psammead Storybook is hosted on GitHub pages at http://bbc-news.github.io/psammead.
+It is currently deployed via a local script that builds Storybook to the `gh-pages` git branch which is used by GitHub pages.

 ```
 rpm run deploy-storybook